Memorex

 Advisory scoring, authoritative policy

 Reasoning may rank candidates.
-Capsulang policy decides whether they are returned.
+Local runtime policy decides whether they are returned; a Capsulang adapter is future work.

 Traceable state transitions

-Every transition emits a hash-linked trace event.
-Mutation and reordering are detectable.
+Every transition emits a hash-linked trace event, and receipt-gated transitions must reference the event they emit.

 From observation to retrieval — every step is governed.